ITISFoundation/osparc-manual/docs/isan_studies___tutorials/3D_view.md

 # 3D Vagus Nerve Stimulation Viewer

-This service gives a three-dimensional representation of the effects of a stimulating electrode around a bundle of nerve fibers.
+This service illustrates 3D data visualisation using the Paraview service.
+The example involves electromagnetic and neuronal dynamics simulation results fro a setup containing a stimulating electrode around a bundle of nerve fibers.
+Electromagnetic fields are displayed as field lines and cross section.
+Neuronal dynamics is visualized as evolving transmembrane potential.

 ![3dviewcuff](https://user-images.githubusercontent.com/32800795/61648162-3205b580-acaf-11e9-9e36-bbd77624b42e.JPG ':size=400%')